 Jubal Anderson Early was a Virginia lawyer and politician who became a Confederate general during the Civil War.

-Before the Civil War began, he was working as a lawyer and was a member of the Whig party who did not particularly support secession.
+Before the Civil War began, he worked as a lawyer and was a member of the Whig party, which did not particularly support secession.
 However, when President Abraham Lincoln called for 75,000 volunteers to support the Union in 1861, he was moved to defend the South.
 Early rose quickly through the ranks of the Confederate army, starting out as colonel of the 24th Virginia Infantry before being promoted to brigadier general, major general, and eventually lieutenant general.

-He served under Stonewall Jackson and Robert E. Lee for almost the entire war and as a lieutenant general, he was in command of an infantry corps in the Army of Northern Virginia.
-As the Confederate commander, he was engaged in the Seven Days’ Battles, Second Manassas, Antietam, Fredericksburg, and Gettysburg.
-In the 1864 Overland Campaign, he fought at the Wilderness and assumed temporary command of the II Corps at Spotsylvania, and was named commander of the III Corps at the Battle of Cold Harbor.
+He served under Stonewall Jackson and Robert E. Lee for almost the entire war.
+As a lieutenant general, he commanded an infantry corps in the Army of Northern Virginia.
+As the Confederate commander, he was engaged in the Seven Days Battles, Second Manassas, Antietam, Fredericksburg, and Gettysburg.
+In the 1864 Overland Campaign, he fought at the Wilderness, assumed temporary command of the II Corps at Spotsylvania, and was named commander of the III Corps at the Battle of Cold Harbor.